 Dark money ads, however, are a bit different than those run by campaigns.
 A campaign ad will directly encourage you to vote for a candidate, but dark ads can’t go quite that far.
 Instead, they can criticize or celebrate candidates without telling you who to vote for.

 Dark donations are technically legal, but they fall into something of an ethical gray area.
 The fact that donations do not need to be disclosed, opens up a massive can of worms for potential issues because voters have no idea where the money comes from.

 Knowing the big-money backers of a campaign can help people decide which candidate to support.
 Donors can obviously sway politicians.
-If their donors are kept a secret from the public, voters might elect someone with hidden motives.
+If their donors are secret from the public, voters might elect someone with hidden motives.